serpent-os/serpentos.com/content/blog/ready-set-go.md

  - November 2022: £540.58

 At some point this website will incorporate some more up-to-date information on sponsorship information to facilitate a more transparent approach.
-Additionally I've taken some additional steps including a (Revolut) bank account specifically for Serpent OS funds + expenses.
+Recently I've taken some additional steps towards this, including opening a (Revolut) bank account specifically for Serpent OS funds + expenses.

 I'd like to thank everyone supporting the project - the time for us to reward you has now come.
-Intermittent funding and the cost of living crisis has hade a huge impact on the timescale of the project to date, however we're not shying away from the challenge.
+Intermittent funding and the cost of living crisis has had a huge impact on the timescale of the project to date, however we're not shying away from the challenge.
 Rather, we've cracked on with implementing the proto-infrastructure and will be deploying it within *days*.

 Let's do this.